Laura Richard 2021 WEB

 FORT BEND COUNTY CLERK'S MISSION STATEMENT

-To provide excellent customer service through skilled personnel and leading edge technology to the citizens of Fort Bend County, the judges, attorneys and related agencies while being vigilant and efficient with tax payer dollars.
+To provide excellent customer service through skilled personnel and leading edge technology to the citizens of Fort Bend County while being vigilant and efficient with tax payer dollars.

 COUNTY CLERK DUTIES